A True Story

 Of course Lincoln's point was that before embarking on a goal or a project, it is important to plan and prepare.
 Failing to prepare is preparing to fail.

-I am now of the opinion that perhaps the key to personal effectiveness lies not in rising early but in thinking happy, quality thoughts.
+I am also thinking that another key to personal effectiveness lies in thinking happy, quality thoughts.
 Several prominent people in the past pointed out the importance of happy thoughts in their teachings and writings.

 Like Marcus Antoninus, the great Roman politician, said that "the happiness of your life depends upon the quality of your thoughts."